TimWillaert/Dev-5-Werkstuk/CONTRIBUTING.md

 ## Roadmap

-- Add a user table and complete authentication and authorisation.
+- Add a user table and authorisation to the endpoints.
+- Validate input in endpoints.
-- Add comments to functions and endpoints.
+- Add documentation/comments to functions and endpoints.